siscia/HotelRevolution2014s/doc/ass1.md

 The receptionist will, mainly, use the system to check the availability of the rooms in a specific period.

 The manager will use the software to bill the client.

+# Note for development

+Since the team is not extremely aware of the mechanics behind an hotel, we will ask to a real hotel staff feedback on the prototype of the software.

+# Role of the Team